XKirby/MMBN3-Randomizer/README.md

 - Addition of Randomized NPC Trade Requirements.
 (Again, not perfect.)
 - Addition of more difficult Hell Mode Settings.
 Original Hell Mode also included.
 - Compiled the program into an executable for people who don't have Python 2.7.
-- Support for both the included Open Mode and HP Unlimiter Patches, even if used on the same rom.
+- Support for the included Open Mode Patch, even when using the "Ignore HP/Damage Limiters" option.
 (Patch before randomizing!)